joaicher/Master_Thesis_Aicher_fina/README.md

 - get_stiffness_goal.py: creates a feasible, random stiffness goal (for env_goal, env_03)
 - custom_model.py: creates a custom model for the network, is used for action space masking
 - unitCell.py: the unit cell class, contains many functions for different state representations etc.
-- run_pretrained_model: runs a pretrained model
+- run_pretrained_model: runs a pretrained model once;
+- create_plots_for_thesis.py: this file loads a pre-trained model; if parameters.env_class == 0 or 4, it computes and plots some figures to evaluate the performance of the trained model

 Additional files:
 - checker.py: this file displays and computes the loss for a structure that is defined in the file; so you can create any structure (for example based on a trained model) and compute it's loss;
-- create_plots_for_thesis.py: this file loads a pre-trained model; if parameters.env_class == 0 or 4, it computes and plots some figures to evaluate the performance of the trained model
 - plotDirectionalStiffness.py: creates the plot for the directional stiffness;

 for the comments in the enviroments, env_03 is the best commented, since it is the most "advanced" environment